 How Does Gastric Sleeve Work?

-Nutrients and vitamins are absorbed into the body sufficiently while calory intake is minimal.
+Nutrients and vitamins are absorbed into the body sufficiently while calorie intake is minimal.
 As a result, patients experience weight loss and improvement both in metabolism and overall health and well-being.

 Is Gastric Sleeve Safe?

 Bariatric procedures such as sleeve gastrectomy are considered relatively safe operations for obese patients seeking a permanent treatment for excess weight and its detrimental side effects.
 Still, it is important to discuss these with a doctor and a bariatric and metabolic surgeon.

 Do I Qualify for Gastric Sleeve?

-- You don’t drink alcohol excessively.
+• You don’t drink alcohol excessively.

-- You are at least 18 years old.
+• You are at least 18 years old.

-- You have had a high Body Mass for nearly 5 years.
+• You have had a high Body Mass for nearly 5 years.

-- You are ready to follow your bariatric surgeon’s instructions about gastric sleeve surgery diet and exercise.
+• You are ready to follow your bariatric surgeon’s instructions about gastric sleeve surgery diet and exercise.

 Is Gastric Sleeve Worth It?

-- Gastric sleeve results are remarkable and the surgery provides weight loss (average of 66% of excess body weight)
+• Gastric sleeve results are remarkable, and the surgery provides weight loss (average of 66% of excess body weight)

-- Limits the amount of food that can be consumed
+• Limits the amount of food that can be consumed

-- Provides significant changes to hormones and digestive organs, resulting in reducing hunger and having a more active metabolism.
+• Provides significant changes to hormones and digestive organs, resulting in reducing hunger and having a more active metabolism.

 How Much Does Gastric Sleeve Cost?

 You may ask “Is gastric sleeve covered by insurance?”.
 Yes, gastric sleeve cost is generally covered by most health insurance agencies.
 However, some health insurances cover and some do not.
-So you may still need to talk to your health insurance agent about the possible cost.
-Here are some average gastric sleeve surgery costs abroad:
+You need to talk to your insurance agency or company about the coverage of your policy and the possible cost you should pay if any.

-- Gastric sleeve cost Turkey: €6,000
+Gastric sleeve cost in Turkey: €6,600

-Gastric sleeve cost Poland: €6,000
+Gastric sleeve cost in Poland: €6,100

-Gastric sleeve cost India: €5,000
+Gastric sleeve cost in India: €6,000

-- Gastric sleeve cost Australia: €13,000
+Gastric sleeve cost in Australia: €12,000

-- Gastric sleeve cost Canada: €16,000
+Gastric sleeve cost in Canada: €16,000